rch317/aws.tf.vpc/readme.md

   - Private subnets
   - NAT Gateway
     - AWS NAT Gateway and "physical" NAT for public subnets
+      - Currently debating the need for a physical NAT in public subnets
   - Security Groups
   - Bastion host(s)
     - To ASG or Not to ASG...
 That is the question!
+      - Currently do not provision the ASG - work in progress

 #### Set Local Environment Variables
 Set the below environment variables or this won't work...